PreciousBiscuit/cordova-plugin-bluebird-reader/README.md

 ## Limitations
 * iOS is not implemented yet.
-* Only one Bluebird reader can be connected.
+* Only one Bluebird reader can be connected. - Bluebird library issue
 * This plugin does not handle searching for bluetooth devices.

 ## Issues
-* Disconnecting different bluetooth device disconnects bluebird reader as well.
-There is an issue inside the library that I had to use and there was no way around it.
+* Disconnecting different bluetooth device disconnects Bluebird reader as well.
+  There is a bug inside library provided by Bluebird.

 ## Install
 `cordova plugin add https://github.com/PreciousBiscuit/cordova-plugin-bluebird-reader.git`